smitjja/ArduinoScheduler/README.md

 All of this works quite well, except that I had sets of loops inside loops and interrupt triggered flags, to call all the neccesary methods in sequence with the right priority and timing.
-If you add one method, the buttons would not respond reliably, as the timing changed etc.
+If you add one method, the buttons would not respond reliably, due to the timing that changed etc.

 Something that is worth mentioning, is that this was my first Arduino Project.
 I did not foresee that the project will become so complex, as I never imagnined an Arduino to be so powerfull, allowing me to keep adding functionality.